manjeetsaggi/drupal-6-modules/htpasswdsync/README.txt

     Crypt works only on Un*x platforms.
 SHA-1 shall work on bother Windows based systems and Un*xes.

-    WARNING: changing this value only change the way new or updated password.
+    WARNING: changing this value only change the way new or updated password are hashed.
-             You will need to request you users to all change their password if you want to migrate from only hash to another.
+             You will need to request you users to all change their password if you want to migrate from one hash to another.

   - roles

     The roles you want to export in the htgroup file.

+  - overwrite

+    Activate if you want to overwrite your htpassword file.
+I left inactive htpasswdsync will try its best to keep old entries, but will only try.

 -- CUSTOMIZATION --

 None.